INformation for Professionals & Parents

 The referral process for insomnia treatment can be a costly and frustrating experience as there is a lack of clarity about who specialises in treating this disorder.
 We hope that this page offers some answers.

-I have a patient / student / child with poor sleep: Should I refer them to a physician or a psychologist?
+I have a patient / student / child with poor sleep: Which sleep specialist should I refer them to?
+Sleep physician or psychologist?

 In a nutshell

-A psychologist who specialises in sleep psychology will treat insomnia with the recommended first-line treatment: Cognitive Behavioural Therapy for insomnia (CBT-Insomnia).
+A psychologist who has training and experience in sleep psychology will treat insomnia with the recommended first-line treatment: Cognitive Behavioural Therapy for insomnia (CBT-Insomnia).

 - Other evidence-based treatments such as mindfulness, acceptance, bright light therapy, or guided sleep meditation may also be used.